-Community Midwives of Halton was established in 1997, and has grown over the years to a large group practice of 12 midwives.
+Community Midwives of Halton was established in 1997, and has grown over the years to a large group practice of over a dozen midwives.
 Midwives work as primary care givers, with a specific scope of practice as outlined by the College of Midwives of Ontario.
-The provincial government covers the cost of midwifery service.
+The provincial government covers the cost of midwifery service for residents.

 We are a teaching practice.
-As such, you can expect during your care to meet a midwifery student either from McMaster, Ryerson or Laurentian University who is attending the Midwifery Education Program.
-There is always a waiting list at our practice.
+As such, you may be asked to meet a midwifery student either from McMaster, Ryerson or Laurentian University who is attending the Midwifery Education Program.
+There is typically a waiting list for midwifery care and clients are encouraged to apply as soon as they discover they are pregnant.
 Provincial demand for midwifery services continues to increase, so the need for graduating more midwives (by teaching midwifery students) is very important.

-Our midwives deliver nearly 400 babies a year; about a quarter of these are in the home setting.
-We have privileges at Oakville-Trafalgar Memorial Hospital, and Milton District Hospital we practice to our full scope.
+Our midwives deliver over 500 babies a year; about a quarter of these are in the home setting.
+We have privileges at Oakville-Trafalgar Memorial Hospital, and Milton District Hospital where we practice to our full scope.
 Advocacy for the appropriate use of technology is part of our beliefs as midwives.
-Indeed, we are strong believers in a woman’s right to make responsible, informed choices regarding all aspects of her pregnancy and birth.
+Midwives believe in a woman’s right to make responsible, informed choices regarding all aspects of her pregnancy and birth.
 We also provide continuity of care throughout the pregnancy, birth and the postpartum period.